Action of 3 July 1810: Background

-Since the beginning of the Napoleonic Wars in 1803, French privateers and naval frigates operating from the fortified island bases of Île de France and Île Bonaparte had attacked British shipping in the Indian Ocean.
+Since the beginning of the Napoleonic Wars in 1803, French privateers and naval frigates operating from the fortified island bases of Isle de France and Isle Bonaparte had attacked British shipping in the Indian Ocean.
 The huge distances involved, restrictions on supplies and the presence of Royal Navy warships and heavily armed East Indiamen had prevented these relatively weak French ships from attacking the convoys that transported millions of pounds worth of goods from British India and the Far East to the United Kingdom.
 When one French squadron under Admiral Linois had tried to seize a convoy in 1805, it had been driven off by the aggressive tactics of the merchant captains.

-In late 1808, the French Navy despatched five frigates to the Indian Ocean to rendezvous at Île de France under the command of Commodore Jacques Hamelin.
+In late 1808, the French Navy despatched five frigates to the Indian Ocean to rendezvous at Isle de France under the command of Commodore Jacques Hamelin.
 Although only four frigates eventually reached the French island, these were new vessels carrying 40 heavy guns each under orders to attack British shipping in the Bay of Bengal, in particular the large East Indiamen of the Honourable East India Company (HEIC).
-The first frigate to discover a convoys was Caroline, which attacked a Europe-bound convoy in the action of 31 May 1809.
-Capturing two East Indiamen carrying over £500,000 worth of silk, Caroline brought her prizes back to the fortified port of Saint Paul on Île Bonaparte.
+The first frigate to do so was Caroline, which attacked a Europe-bound convoy in the action of 31 May 1809.
+Capturing two East Indiamen carrying over £500,000 worth of silk, Caroline brought her prizes back to the fortified port of Saint Paul on Isle Bonaparte.

 The British commander at the Cape of Good Hope, Albemarle Bertie, had also been planning an operation in the Indian Ocean during 1809 and assembled a squadron under Commodore Josias Rowley with orders to blockade the French islands, probe their defences and capture them if practical.
-Rowley found that his small squadron was unable to engage the French frigates and that the nearest British military base, Madras in British India, was much too far to be practical for staging amphibious operations.
+Rowley found that his small squadron was unable to engage the French frigates and that the nearest British military base, Madras in British India, was much too far away to be practical for staging amphibious operations.
 To remedy the latter problem, Rowley seized the small French island of Rodriguez with a force of British and Indian soldiers and garrisoned it as a supply base for his ships and as a military reserve to use in landings on the French islands.
-The first such operation was the Raid on Saint Paul in September 1809, in which the town of Saint Paul was captured, Caroline and her prizes seized and Île Bourbon's commander Nicolas Des Bruslys driven to suicide.
+The first such operation was the Raid on Saint Paul in September 1809, in which the town of Saint Paul was captured, Caroline and her prizes seized; Isle Bourbon's commander Nicolas Des Bruslys was driven to suicide.